A tale of two carmakers: GM and Toyota take different electric roads in China

 Toyota's executives have long called for a small electric runabout but the fact it is going first with a mid-sized SUV is a sign of the challenges it still faces to produce small, low-cost EVs that are also competitive, comfortable and safe.

-With pressure growing on carmakers to slash emissions, Toyota is scrambling to produce EVs that can compete globally with the Mini EV, Tesla’s high-end sedans, mid-range models from Volkswagen and Renault and sleek EVs from Chinese startups like and Xpeng.
+With pressure growing on carmakers to slash emissions, Toyota is scrambling to produce EVs that can compete globally with the Mini EV, Tesla's (TSLA.O) high-end sedans, mid-range models from Volkswagen (VOWG_p.DE) and Renault (RENA.PA) and sleek EVs from Chinese startups like (NIO.N) and Xpeng (XPEV.N).

 While Toyota's Prius hybrid became a world bestseller, one of its early efforts to develop a small EV, the eQ, was a flop.